dylanfisher/forest/README.md

 - [ ] modal to create associated records directly from association page?
 - [ ] bulk actions to delete pages (and other records)
 - [ ] duplicate records
+- [x] reset password and/or change password when editing user profile
 - [x] intuitive select2 association UI
 - [x] sortable select2 items
 - [x] add select2 with remote ajax selects, automatically infer path to avoid manual setup for each association input